-The 2022 Audit is still being completed, the 2021 Audit is attached hereto as Exhibit B.
+The 2023 Audit isn't completed as of the submission of this Annual Report.
+The 2022 is attached hereto as Exhibit B.

 10. Notice of any uncured defaults existing for more than ninety (90) days under any debt instrument of the District.